Ruger American Rifle: Generation II

-Introduced on Christmas Eve, 2023, Ruger's 2nd Generation Ruger American Rifles feature a 20 in fluted barrel with 5/8"-24 (Standard model) or 1/2"-28 (Ranch) barrel threading for muzzle devices, an ergonomic stock allowing the shooter to easily adjust the stock's height and length, and a replaceable bolt handle.
+Introduced on Christmas Eve, 2023, Ruger's 2nd Generation Ruger American Rifles feature a fluted barrel with a Cerakote finish and 5/8"-24 (Standard, Predator, Scout, Prairie, and Patrol) or 1/2"-28 (Ranch) barrel threading for muzzle devices, an ergonomic stock allowing the shooter to easily adjust the stock's height and length, and a replaceable bolt handle.
 While still maintaining the shotgun-style tang safety, this is now a three-position.

-As of January 2024, Ruger has 2 variations of the Generation II:
+As of December 2025, Ruger has 6 variations of the Generation II: